kearutherford/BerkeleyForestsAnalytics/README.md

 1.  `data` A dataframe or tibble.
 Each row must be an observation of an individual tree.

-2.  `site` Must be a variable (column) in the provided dataframe or tibble.
+2.  `site` Must be a character variable (column) in the provided dataframe or tibble.
 Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.

-3.  `plot` Must be a variable (column) in the provided dataframe or tibble.
+3.  `plot` Must be a character variable (column) in the provided dataframe or tibble.
 Identifies the plot in which the individual tree was measured.
-The class of this variable will be coerced to character.

-4.  `exp_factor` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+4.  `exp_factor` Must be a numeric variable (column) in the provided dataframe or tibble.
 The expansion factor specifies the number of trees per hectare (or per acre) that a given plot tree represents.

-5.  `status` Must be a variable (column) in the provided dataframe or tibble.
+5.  `status` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies whether the individual tree is alive (1) or dead (0).
-The class of this variable will be coerced to factor.

-6.  `species` Must be a variable (column) in the provided dataframe or tibble.
+6.  `species` Must be a character variable (column) in the provided dataframe or tibble.
 Specifies the species of the individual tree.
-The class of this variable will be coerced to character.

-7.  `dbh` Must be a **numeric** variable (column) in the provided dataframe or tibble.
+7.  `dbh` Must be a numeric variable (column) in the provided dataframe or tibble.
 Provides the diameter at breast height (DBH) of the individual tree in either centimeters or inches.

 8.  `relative` Not a variable (column) in the provided dataframe or tibble.
 Specifies whether forest composition should be measured as